 But what about those conversions from Google Docs (or Pages… just no) to MS Word when you’re done with your work product?
 Can’t you just do that instead and call it a day?

-And as a lawyer, conversion from Google Docs into MS Word can get you into serious trouble.
+Thinking ahead: As a lawyer, conversion from Google Docs into MS Word can get you into serious trouble.

 Take a few minutes to read this piece in full (“Google Docs versus Microsoft Word: Attorneys blame 'technical incompatibilities' for late filing”).
 Really, it’s worth it.